ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Below are details about support in WebTransport over HTTP/2 for the properties defined by the WebTransport framework.

+Unreliable Delivery:

+: WebTransport over HTTP/2 does not support unreliable delivery, as HTTP/2 retransmits any lost data.
+This means that any datagrams sent via WebTransport over HTTP/2 will be retransmitted regardless of the preference of the application.
+The receiver is permitted to drop them, however, if it is unable to buffer them.

+Pooling:

+: WebTransport over HTTP/2 provides optional support for pooling.
+Every WebTransport session is an independent HTTP/2 stream and does not compete with other pooled WebTransport sessions for per-stream resources.
+However, endpoints can use the SETTINGS_WT_MAX_SESSIONS setting to limit the maximum number of WebTransport sessions the peer can open, and they can prevent pooling by sending SETTINGS_WT_MAX_SESSIONS with a value of "1" ({{flow-control-limit-sessions}}).

 Stream Independence:

 : WebTransport over HTTP/2 does not support stream independence, as HTTP/2 inherently has head-of-line blocking.

-Partial Reliability:

-: WebTransport over HTTP/2 does not support partial reliability, as HTTP/2 retransmits any lost data.
-This means that any datagrams sent via WebTransport over HTTP/2 will be retransmitted regardless of the preference of the application.
-The receiver is permitted to drop them, however, if it is unable to buffer them.

-Pooling Support:

-: WebTransport over HTTP/2 supports pooling, as multiple transports using WebTransport over HTTP/2 may share the same underlying HTTP/2 connection and therefore share a congestion controller and other transport context.
-Note that WebTransport streams over HTTP/2 are contained within a single HTTP/2 stream and do not compete with other pooled WebTransport sessions for per-stream resources.

 Connection Mobility: